TDLMC/TDLMC.github.io/download.md

   >Eight non-drizzled images with the drizzled image are provided for one lens system, together with the noise map and PSF.
 Note that [_drizzling_](http://www.stsci.edu/hst/wfpc2/analysis/drizzle.html) introduces correlated noise.
 This means one needs to boost the noise level to be effectively infinite at central pixels of each AGN image while modeling drizzled image.
 * Time Delay
 * Lens Velocity Dispersion
-  >An integrated line-of-sight velocity dispersion is provided assuming a square aperture with 1 arcsec on a side and a seeing condition with a full width at half maximum of 0.6 arcsec.
+  >An integrated line-of-sight velocity dispersion is provided assuming a square aperture with *1* arcsec on a side and a seeing condition with a full width at half maximum of *0.6* arcsec.
 * External Convergence
   >The *kext* are generated using a random Gaussian distribution with *0* and *0.025* as mean value and standard deviation, respectively.
 This, from the point of view of modeling, one can adopt a prior on kext of *0±0.025*.

-The non_drizzled images are put in the first layer of the lens folder.
+The non_drizzled images are put in the first layer of the lens sample folder.
 Drizzled image are put in the folder named "drizzled_image".
 The other information of the lens could be found in the text file named "lens_info_for_Good_team.txt".

 _Enjoy the data:_